gsinghjay/mvp_qr_gen/app/scripts/test_api_readme.md

 - Check that your application is accessible at the configured URL
 - Make sure `curl`, `jq`, and `bc` are installed
 - If authentication fails, verify the credentials in the script
+- If redirection tests fail with 401 errors, check that:
+  - The Host header is correctly set to match Traefik router rules
+  - The API_URL is properly configured
+  - Your Traefik configuration is routing `/r/` paths correctly
 - If SVG tests fail, check that your segno library is properly configured